phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 The ``ZEND_EXTENSION_API_NO`` is checked when your Zend extension is loaded.
 But the difference is that if this number doesn't match your Zend extension's, you still have a chance to get loaded.
 The engine will call for your ``api_no_check()`` hook, if you declared one, and will pass it the current PHP runtime ``ZEND_EXTENSION_API_NO``.
-Here, you must tell if you support that API number, or not.
+Here, you must tell if you support that API number, or not, simply by returning that info to the engine.
+If you don't support, the engine won't load your extension and print a warning message about that.

 The same applies to the other ABI settings, such as ``ZEND_DEBUG``, or ``ZTS``.
 Where PHP extensions will refuse to load if there is a mismatch, Zend extensions are given a chance to load as the engine checks against ``build_id_check()`` hook and pass it the ``ZEND_EXTENSION_BUILD_ID``.
 Here again, you say if you are compatible or not.
+Here again, if you say "no", the engine won't load your extension and print a warning message about that.

 Remember that we detail how API and ABI is numbered, :doc:`in the chapter about building PHP extensions <../build_system/building_extensions>`.